studip-sync/studip-sync/README.md

 ### Installation as snap

 1. If not yet installed, [install snapd](https://docs.snapcraft.io/core/install)
-2. `sudo snap install --edge studip-sync`
+2. `sudo snap install --beta studip-sync`
 3. `sudo snap connect studip-sync:home`

 **Important Note**: If you install studip-sync as a snap, you cannot use `~` to reference your home directory in the